 - Shop Through Rakuten.com: Find your favorite store on Rakuten next time you need to buy something.
 Click “Shop Now” and shop like normal on the store website.
-You’ll need to spend at least $25 on your first purchase within 90 days.

 - Get Paid: Your Rakuten account will be credited with cash back.
 Get this cash sent to a PayPal account or receive a check from Rakuten.
 Cash back payments are sent every three months.

 For Canadian shoppers, you can click here to sign up for Rakuten (free $5 welcome bonus).

 Beware of these common excuses to justify your purchases

 When I use to buy a lot of clothes, I was the Queen of excuses.
 I could justify almost any purchase, even if I didn’t need the item.
 Have you caught yourself using any of these excuses?